Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Tool Box I: Analysis of - and -operators

 Hence, the same argument shows that $\| [D_k(t) ,D_\ell(s)] \Psi \|_\F \leq 4 \| \N \Psi \|_\F$.

-\textit{Proof of (3)}.
-For simplicity, let us supress the time labels, and the momentum variables.
-In what follows $C>0$ is a contant whose value may change from line to line.
+{\textit{\blu Proof of} \eqref{eq:3}.} For simplicity, let us suppress the time labels, and the momentum variables.
+In what follows $C>0$ is a constant whose value may change from line to line.
 We calculate using the previous results, and the commutation relations $[\N ,D]= 0$

 This finishes the proof. \end{proof}